 What are signs of dehydration?

 When running long distances or during intense workouts, our bodies may need more than just plain water for us to perform at our best.
-If you’re not hydrating efficiently, you could find that your concentration and endurance levels decrease.
+If you’re not hydrating efficiently, you could find that your focus and endurance levels decrease.

 You could experience the following symptoms for mild to moderate dehydration: